 #2.
 Prune your calendar

 Most of us overschedule ourselves, not necessarily because we want to, but we feel pressured or obligated to do so.
 Take as many things off your calendar as you can.
 For some of us, taking one thing off is all we'll be able to manage, but if you can prune it down to the essentials, do it.
-You don't need to go to every sporting event at your school in order for students to see that you encourage their non-academic interests, you don't need to attend the school board meeting every week in order to stay informed of decisions.
+You don't need to go to every sporting event at your school in order for students to see that you encourage their non-academic interests, nor do you need to attend the school board meeting every week in order to stay informed of decisions.
 Reduce what you do and the information that comes in.
-Slowing down is about creating space for reflection, thought, awareness.
+Slowing down is about creating space for reflection, thought, and awareness.
 Don't fill every moment.

 #3.
 Allocate time to opening meetings

 If you facilitate meetings, allocate 10 to 15 minutes to the opening.
 Give participants a chance to transition from their previous activities, to preview the agenda and understand what they'll be doing that day, and to briefly connect with others.
 This takes less than 15 minutes, and yet I often see teams leap into the content of a meeting.
 What can happen when there's a lack of clarity on what we're doing today and why, is that teams get side-tracked and derailed.
 How many teachers rush from their last period of the day to a department or leadership team?
 When people haven't been given a chance to physically, mentally, and emotionally arrive at the meeting, then they can't be fully present and able to participate effectively.
 A simple opening routine can ameliorate this.